 Photo by: Fiona Carlsen

-For now, the start-up’s menu contains a few select items and is served to-go only on Mondays, Wednesdays, and Fridays from their kitchen space on Allene Way in SLO.
-Each dish is full of traditional Ethiopian herbs, spices, and seasonal ingredients that’ll keep you coming back for more.
+The Ebony menu is filled with dishes full of traditional Ethiopian herbs, spices, and seasonal ingredients that’ll keep you coming back for more.
 “Some of our customers [who have been] with us starting from day one, come every single time we open.”
 Popular dishes on the menu include Ethiopian staple misir wat, a spicy dish of stewed split red lentils, and dinich, a potato dish made with lots of onion, turmeric, and carrot.
 And don’t forget to ask for the injera, a sourdough flatbread made from teff flour, cooked on one side and left spongy and uncooked on the other, making it the perfect vehicle for scooping up your meal.
 No flatware needed.

 The community in SLO CAL has widely embraced the sisters, and the feedback they’ve received about Ebony’s food and service has been positive beyond expectation.
 Even more unexpected is how people have gone out of their way to ensure the team fulfills their dream of making Ebony a San Luis Obispo mainstay.
-Many have given recommendations for organizations and resources to help them grow and even land their own dine-in location one day.
+Many have given recommendations for organizations and resources to help them grow.
+Which eventually lead to them landing their very own dine-in location you can visit Thursday-Saturday at 788 Higuera Street in downtown San Luis Obispo.

 “In Ethiopia, people like to share,” Helen and Martha explain.
 “Food in Ethiopia is [shared].
 Food in Ethiopia is a family thing.”
 And SLO CAL has certainly welcomed them into the family.